circlefin/malachite/specs/consensus/misbehavior.md

 Tendermint is a variant of the [seminal algorithm](https://groups.csail.mit.edu/tds/papers/Lynch/MIT-LCS-TM-270.pdf) by Dwork, Lynch and Stockmeyer.
-It shares the property that if less than a third of the validators are faulty, agreement is guaranteed.
-If there are more than two thirds of faulty validators, they have control over the system.
+It shares the property that if less than a third of the processes are faulty, agreement is guaranteed.
+If there are more than two thirds of faulty processes, they have control over the system.

-In order to bring the system to disagreement, the faulty validators need to actively deviate from the [protocol](TODO link to Daniel's pseudo code).
+In order to bring the system to disagreement, the faulty processes need to actively deviate from the [protocol](TODO link to Daniel's pseudo code).
 By superficial inspection of the pseudo code we observe that

-- **[Double vote]** correct validators never send two (different) vote messages (prevote, precommit) for the same height and round (that is the messages differ in the value they carry; also nil is considered a value here), and
+- **[Double vote]** correct processes never send two (different) vote messages (prevote, precommit) for the same height and round (that is the messages differ in the value they carry; also nil is considered a value here), and
 - **[Double propose]** a correct proposer never send two different proposals for